2021 Engineering Degree Guide

 These are just a few of the most well-known areas, but there are many majors to explore in this field.

-Approximately 595 colleges in the U.S. offer a engineering degree of some kind.
-This year's Best Colleges for Engineering ranking compares 309 of them to identify the best overall programs in the country.
+Approximately 998 colleges in the U.S. offer a engineering degree of some kind.
+Our 2021 Best Colleges for Engineering ranking analyzes 323 of these schools to determine the best overall colleges for engineering students.
 Continue reading to check out one of our many unbiased rankings of engineering programs later in this article.